KeepSafe/ks-email-parser/README.md

 - `target/` - Output folder generated.
 Contains the same local subfolders as `src/`.
 Each email generates 3 files with the self explained file extensions `.txt`, `.html` and `.subject`
 - `templates_html/` - all HTML templates and CSS styles.
 A HTML template can have a corresponding CSS file with the same name.

+This structure is configurable.
+By changing `source`, `destination`, `templates` and `pattern` you can use a structure you like.
+The `pattern` parameter is especially useful as it controls directory layout and email names. the default is `{locale}/{name}.xml` but you can use `{name}.{locale}.xml` if you don't want to have nested directories.
+Keep in mind both `name` and `locale` are required in the pattern.

 ## Rendering
 *ks-email-parser* renders email content into HTML in 2 steps.

 1. Render markdown files into simple HTML
 2. Inserting CSS style definitions from `html_template.css` inline into the HTML.
-The goal is to support email clients that don't support none inline CSS formatting.
+The goal is to support email clients that don't support inline CSS formatting.

+### Strict mode

+You can use `--strict` option to make sure all placeholders are filled.
+If there are leftover placeholders the parsing will fail with an error.

 ## 3rd party support
-Some 3rd party services have custom formates to represent emails in multiple languages.
+Some 3rd party services have custom formats to represent emails in multiple languages.
 This is a list of supported providers.

 ### Customer.io
 Customer.io defines their own multi language email format.
 More: [http://customer.io/docs/localization-i18n.html](http://customer.io/docs/localization-i18n.html)